Ornament Hunting in Willamette National Forest's Middle Fork Ranger District

 The Westfir Lodge & Mountain Market hosts eight comfortable rooms with plush beds and views of the surrounding gardens (as well as the historic Office Covered Bridge just across the street).
 Each stay includes homemade breakfast in the lodge's common gathering area, and other amenities include an on-site yoga room and a market selling artisan crafts, local beer and wine, and more.

-Enjoy a mix of retro charm and modern amenities at the Arbor Inn Motel, which upgrades the old-school motel experience with smart televisions, high-speed Wi-Fi, pillowtop beds, and more.
+Enjoy a mix of retro charm and modern amenities at the Arbor Inn Motel.
+Recent upgrades at the mom-and-pop motel include 43" smart televisions with DirecTV service, high-speed Wi-Fi, pillowtop beds, and more.
+Some rooms come with a kitchen that includes a refrigerator, stovetop, oven, and sink.

 Revel in a touch of elegance at the Cascade Motel, where the deluxe king suite comes with a heart-shaped jetted tub and comfortable queen- and king-sized beds are found in every room.
 Still, the motel boasts all the amenities you'd want from a relaxing stay: Wi-Fi, satellite television, and in-room coffee and tea makers.